I’m being stalked by Aer Lingus – when remarketing won’t stop

 In this case it would have been better to remarket to browsers who had reached the web page confirming the booking.
 If an Aer Lingus ad offering me a free Destination Guide to Paris popped up on the Google Display Network after I’d bought my tickets, it would have made me feel more loved than stalked.

 Clearly remarketing needs to be carefully planned and implemented at the right stage in the buying cycle.
 It needs to activate for a limited time only and cease after certain actions are taken by the browser.
 The lists need to be carefully managed to avoid ads being double served.

 The more sophisticated you want to be in your remarketing strategy, the more likely you are to need a digital agency or IT expert to implement your campaigns.

 At the end of the day I don’t plan to jilt Aer Lingus anytime soon.
 But guys, let’s ease off the courting just a little, or I’ll have to clear my cache.

-More information on remarketing here courtesy of Google.
+Learn more about remarketing best practices here courtesy of Google.